 You’ve worked hard and now you’re due a little me time!
-But where are the world’s best retirement destinations in 2020?
+But where are the world’s best retirement destinations?
 We asked our writers around the world to recommend a great place in their country to retire…

 Sicily hasn’t quite achieved the cachet of Tuscany or Italy’s lakes, but is much more affordable and a little, dare we say, friendlier?
 The largest island in the Mediterranean offers plenty for retirees.
 Firstly, it’s bursting with character.
 For many centuries it was Greek, and when Archimedes leapt from his bath yelling “Eureka”, it was in Syracusa.